 Many are concerned about the addition of a new methodology.
 This is not the case.
-In this article, I explain these two concepts and their similarities.
+These two concepts are very similar.

 Value according to customer

-In both cases, the goal is to create value for the customer.
-It is at the heart of both philosophies.
-The customer has a need, he wants a product, a service or software that meets his need.
+In both cases, the goal is to create value for the client.
+She is at the heart of both philosophies.
+The customer has a need, she wants a product, a service or a software that meets her need.
 The organization must therefore meet this need.
-The goal is not to make the best product or software, but to make the one the customer needs.
+The goal is not to make the best product or software, but to make the one she needs.

 It may sound obvious to you, but in real life we are often far from this objective.
-Many professionals think they know what to do.
-They are not interested in the customer and do not necessarily listen to them.
+Many specialists think they know what to do.
+These experts are not interested in their clients and do not necessarily listen to them.
 I’ve already written about how to put the client at the heart of your work.

 Dedicated and cross-functional teams

-All organizations face “silos” issues.
-I think it’s human that you can’t work with 150 persons.
-Each one favours a group of about ten to twenty persons.
-In an organisation by trade, strong links are created in every trade.
-Employees then defend their profession or business sector more than the customer or the product.
+All organizations face “silo” issues.
+I think it’s human not to be able to work with 150 people.
+Everyone prefers a group of about ten or twenty people.
+In an organization by business lines, strong links are thus created in each business line.
+The teams then defend their business or sector more than the customer or the product.

-In Agile or Lean mode, teams, made of permanent or temporary workers, work together and are organised per product.
-Employees then create a strong bond around this product.
-The silos fall in favour of the product.
+In Agile or Lean mode, the teams, permanent or temporary, work together and are organized by product.
+The members then create a strong bond around this product.
+Silos fall away in favor of the product.

 Of course, nothing is perfect.
 And you can then have “competition” between the different teams, around their respective products.